lindsey98/Phishpedia/README.md

 ## Acknowledgement

 ## Miscellaneous
-In our paper, we also implement several phishing detection and identification baselines, see [here](https://github.com/lindsey98/PhishingBaseline)
+- In our paper, we also implement several phishing detection and identification baselines, see [here](https://github.com/lindsey98/PhishingBaseline)
+- The logo targetlist decribed in our paper includes 181 brands, we have further expanded the targetlist to include 277 brands in this code repository